department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 independent living services: Don't use hyphen for the compound adjective.

 Individual Unemployability: Include a description that makes clear that this benefit is for Veterans who can't work due to a service-connected disability.
+This is a VA term and should be capitalized.

 individually unemployable: Lowercase.
 Define as "unable to work due to a service-connected disability."
 Include definition in another sentence, as a parenthetical, or set off with commas.